Convention on Cluster Munitions

-The Convention on Cluster Munitions (CCM) is an international treaty that prohibits all use, transfer, production, and stockpiling of cluster bombs, a type of explosive weapon which scatters submunitions ("bomblets") over an area.
+The Convention on Cluster Munitions (CCM) is an international treaty that prohibits all use, transfer, production, and stockpiling of cluster munitions, a type of explosive weapon which scatters submunitions ("bomblets") over an area.
 Additionally, the convention establishes a framework to support victim assistance, clearance of contaminated sites, risk reduction education, and stockpile destruction.
 The convention was adopted on 30 May 2008 in Dublin, and was opened for signature on 3 December 2008 in Oslo.
 It entered into force on 1 August 2010, six months after it was ratified by 30 states.
-As of February 2022, a total of 123 states are committed to the goal of the convention, with 110 states that have ratified it, and 13 states that have signed the convention but not yet ratified it.
+As of September 2024, a total of 124 states are committed to the goal of the convention, with 112 states that have ratified it, and 12 states that have signed the convention but not yet ratified it.

-Countries that ratify the convention will be obliged "never under any circumstances to":
+Countries that ratify the convention are obliged "never under any circumstances to":

 The treaty allows certain types of weapons with submunitions that do not have the indiscriminate area effects or pose the same unexploded ordnance risks as cluster munitions.
 Permitted weapons must contain fewer than ten submunitions, and each must weigh more than 4 kg, and each submunition must have the capability to detect and engage a single target object and contain electronic self-destruct and self-deactivation mechanisms.
 Weapons containing submunitions which all individually weigh at least 20 kg are also excluded.
 A limited number of prohibited weapons and submunitions can be acquired and kept for training in, and development of, detection, clearance and destruction techniques and counter-measures.
+Australia, which supports the treaty, also states that the convention does not prohibit the SMArt 155 artillery shell that it has bought, which releases two self-guided self-destructing submunitions.